Snoring & Obstructive Sleep Apnoea (OSA)

 What to do about it:

 Traditional gold standard treatment of OSA is CPAP or positive pressure mask therapy.
 Successful elimination of daytime sleepiness is the best motivation for patients to comply with CPAP.
-There is also an increasing recognition of additional modalities such as surgery, positional therapy and jaw splints to treat OSA, either in isolation or in combination with CPAP, in order to achieve high overall effectiveness.
+There is also an increasing recognition of role of additional modalities such as surgery, positional therapy and jaw splints to treat OSA, either by themselves or in combination with CPAP, in order to achieve high overall effectiveness.

 Suspected OSA should ideally be assessed by a team specialising in Sleep Disordered Breathing.
 Sleep study and endoscopic upper airway examination by an ENT specialist are two important components.
 Patients with obvious airway obstruction in the nose or from large tonsils often proceed directly to surgery.
 This is on the basis of anticipated success rates of 80% or higher in patients with obstruction at the level of nose, palate and tonsils.
 Nevertheless, it is important to perform a thorough endoscopic examination for two reasons.
 One, palatal and throat surgery is proven to be more successful than simple tonsillectomy in these cases and two, the overwhelming cause of surgical failure is associated lower throat obstruction.